92GC/ChatGPT-API-CLI/README.md

 When the input has been parsed you with see "Input received." in the terminal.

 Press enter to close the chat after you are finished.

+The 10th oldest chat will be deleted to minimise disk space consumption.